chanzuckerberg/cellxgene-census/docs/cellxgene_census_storage_and_release_policy.md

 ---

-The cellxgene census MUST be stored in the following S3 root bucket:
+The CELLxGENE Census MUST be stored in the following S3 root bucket:

 `s3://cellxgene-data-public/`

-All contents of a Cellxgene Census build data MUST be deposited in a folder named `cell-census`:
+All contents of a CELLxGENE Census build data MUST be deposited in a folder named `cell-census`:

 `./cell-census/`